EkitaiKani/assignment1/README.md

 2. The index page
    Shows the logo as well as a button which brings you to the official website.
    Background autoplays the video trailers of the game.
+   If the user's browser does not support HTML5 format the background is an image instead.

 3. The about page
    This is a page which shows the users the main objective of the game and how to play.